What is biogas? A green energy source with many benefits

 The useful part of the biogas is the methane.
 Methane nearly has the same heat value as natural gas, making it suitable for the same purposes.
 Biogas can be used as fuel for gas heaters, or motor/generator plants that produce electricity and heat.

-Biogas can also be upgraded in an upgrading plant, eliminating the CO2 in the biogas and leaving only the methane.
+The biogas can also be upgraded in an upgrading plant.
+This removes the CO2 in the biogas, leaving only the methane.
 The methane will subsequently be suitable for the existing natural gas grid and used for the same purposes as natural gas.

 Environmental benefits from biogas production

 Biogas is a sustainable and CO2 neutral energy form.
 No fossil carbon is emitted when burning biogas as it is the case with coal, oil and natural gas.
 The significant greenhouses gases methane and nitrous oxide are further collected and utilised.
 These gases are formed, when livestock manure is spread on fields without being processed in biogas plants.
 This makes the production of biogas the cheapest solution for reducing agricultural greenhouse gas emissions.

 Another important factor is that degassed livestock manure has higher nitrogen energy efficiency on plants than unprocessed livestock manure, meaning that plants more easily absorb the nutrients in degassed livestock manure.
 The use of biogas therefore results in reduced nitrogen stripping into our groundwater.

 Financial benefits when investing in a Lundsby biogas plant